renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_00-Global_Resources.md

 In this lab, you will:

 + Task 1: Configure your CloudShell environment and gain access to your lab's files
-+ Task 2: Create Azure AD groups with assigned and dynamic membership
++ Task 2: Clean up your resources
-+ Task 3: Create an Azure Active Directory (AD) tenant
-+ Task 4: Manage Azure AD guest users

 ## Instructions